Sensory processing difficulties

 - vestibular (or sense of movement)

-An occupational therapist trained in sensory integration can assess these challenges and suggest strategies to manage them.
-Stimulating activities will help those with sensory seeking behaviours whilst more calming activities will be beneficial for sensory avoiders.
+An occupational therapist trained in sensory integration can assess these challenges.
+Then they may suggest strategies to manage them.
+Stimulating activities will help those with sensory seeking behaviours.
+On the other hand, more calming activities will be beneficial for sensory avoiders.

 For a clear explanation of Sensory Processing Disorder, watch this video of SPD from a child’s perspective.
-(I would like to thank Jigsaw Occupational Therapy for introducing me to this video on their excellent training “Introduction to supporting children with Sensory Processing Difficulties”)
+(I would like to thank Jigsaw Occupational Therapy for introducing me to this video.
+I first saw it on their excellent training “Introduction to supporting children with Sensory Processing Difficulties”)

-Children who are over-sensitive to sensory stimuli are in a constant state of high alert (i.e. their fight or flight stress response is being triggered much of the time).
-This leads to high levels of anxiety, to which children may react by becoming aggressive (meltdowns) or withdrawing (shutdowns).
+Children who are over-sensitive to sensory stimuli are in a constant state of high alert.
+(In other words, their fight or flight stress response is being triggered much of the time).
+As a result, they experience high levels of anxiety.
+Consequently, children may react by becoming aggressive (meltdowns) or withdrawing (shutdowns).
 These are the children who are most often come to me for homeopathic treatment.

 Should I consider homeopathy for sensory processing difficulties?